Try an Event

 - Important event details are available on the event page.
 It would also be a good idea to read the information on the relevant series page as that contains lots of good information relevant to all events in the series.

 It might also be a good idea to brush up on your knowledge of orienteering maps before the big day.
 You can find all you need to know to get started on our maps page.
-When you arrive on site there will be someone there who can give you the low-down on map reading for orienteering events so you can head into the woods with confidence.
+When you arrive on site you can join the mini-clinic at 10:30 to get some help with this.

 3. Getting there